kazu143/census-income-classification/README.md

 Key findings from EDA:

-* Income is strongly associated with age, weeks worked, education level, and occupation group
+*Marriage status, education, and sex are the strongest categorical predictors of high income.
+*Higher education and male gender increase likelihood of earning >50K.
+*Race shows some disparities, but effect is smaller compared to education and marital status.
-* Several demographic variables encode overlapping information (e.g., migration and residence history)
+*Several demographic variables encode overlapping information (e.g., migration and residence history)
 * A naive majority-class model achieves **93.8% accuracy**, setting a critical baseline

 EDA outputs are documented with visualizations and summary tables in the notebooks.